Patrick Adiarte

 Patrick Robert Adiarte (August 2, 1942 – April 15, 2025) was a Filipino actor, known for his portrayal of characters with Asian or other foreign origins in American film and television productions.
 His roles included Prince Chulalongkorn in the Rodgers and Hammerstein musical The King and I, Wang San in Flower Drum Song, college student T.J.
 Padmanagham in High Time, and Ho-Jon in the television series M*A*S*H. He was a regular dancer on Hullabaloo.

+Early life

+Adiarte's father was killed during the liberation of Manila and his mother fled to the U.S. with Patrick, who was six, and his sister.
+They settled in New York in 1949, their mother took on jobs to support her children.
+An actress and singer in the Philippines, she took her children to Broadway auditions in the hope of them getting roles and making money, one open call was for The King and I.

+Later life

+After leaving acting, Adiarte taught tap dance at Santa Monica College but was forced into retirement in March 2020 after the COVID-19 pandemic broke-out.
+He was married to actress Loni Ackerman from 1985 to 1992.

+Death

-Adiarte died of pneumonia in a Los Angeles-area hospital, on April 15, 2025, at the age of 82.
+Adiarte died of pneumonia in a Los Angeles-area hospital, on April 15, 2025, at age 82.